antimatterhorn/yggdrasil/docs/source/installation.rst

 Hopefully you already have python somewhere...
 You may need to ``pip3 install PYB11Generator``

-Note: Nidhoggr uses a forked version of PYB11Generator pinned to a patch branch that fixes enum tuple support.
+Note: Yggdrasil uses a forked version of PYB11Generator pinned to a patch branch that fixes enum tuple support.